-Navy head coach Bill Kelley enters his 14th year at the helm of the Navy rifle program, posting an outstanding 135-17 (.888) record.
-In his short time at Navy, Kelley has transformed the Mids into a national power, competing for the NCAA title in 12 of the 13 years that Kelley has been in charge.
+Head coach Bill Kelley enters his 15th year at the helm of the Navy rifle program, posting an outstanding 139-21 (.869) record.
+In his time at Navy, Kelley has transformed the Mids into a national power, competing for the NCAA title in 12 of the 14 years that Kelley has been in charge.

-Perhaps the most telling statistic of Navy's resurgence in rifle is its 7-6 record under Kelley against Army.
+During Navy's resurgence in rifle it has posted a 7-7 record under Kelley against Army.

 Academically, Navy has been one of the top teams in the nation under Kelley's watch.
-The team has posted a 100% APR for seven consecutive seasons, which is the longest current streak in the nation.
-Navy recently received the NCAA's Public Recognition Award for its outstanding performance in the classroom.
+The team posted a 100% APR for eight consecutive seasons from 2003 through 2011.
+Navy has also been a multiple time recipient of the NCAA's Public Recognition Award for its outstanding performance in the classroom.

 Navy finished 8-2 during the 2011-12 season and claimed the MAC Championship for the 13th straight season, every year of Kelley's tenure.